-- Connected Parents, Connected Kids is a tool that home visitors, perinatal health care providers, and other child-serving professionals can distribute to patients during universal education.
+- Connected Parents, Connected Kids is a tool that home visitors, perinatal health care providers, and other childserving professionals can distribute to patients during universal education.
 The safety card outlines questions survivors can ask themselves about their relationships, birth control use, and parenting, while offering supportive messages and referrals to national support services for help.
-This tool also prompts providers with quick phrases to improve discussions with survivors about the impact of IPV on their parenting and children and offers strategies to support their children and other parents who might be experiencing IPV.51 - Text4baby is a free mobile application and information service designed to promote maternal and infant health through text messaging, from pregnancy until a baby's first birthday.
-Messages from health care professionals address topics such as prenatal care, signs and symptoms of labor, urgent alerts, breastfeeding, nutrition, exercise, oral health, immunizations, developmental milestones, safe sleep, family violence, injury prevention, mental health, and substance abuse.52 Text4baby's ongoing evaluation efforts indicate the service supports increased knowledge and increases the likelihood participants will access health care services and speak with their providers about specific topics.53 settings.
-It is important that information is culturally appropriate and available in a variety of languages.
-One key informant explained, "Often in a western worldview, it's just the pregnant person and their provider; but within American Indian communities it can be a person supported by a whole network, and that whole network needs to be supported with the same kind of education because they are so critical (especially in after-birth care)."
-The key informant concluded, "Responsibility and burden cannot be held exclusively on the pregnant person; they are already experiencing so much burden and stress that we should be surrounding them in a community that is equipped with all the information they need."
-This education could better position extended family and community networks with the resources they need to be strong supports for maternal and infant health and safety.
+This tool also prompts providers with quick phrases to improve discussions with survivors about the impact of IPV on their parenting and children and offers strategies to support their children and other parents who might be experiencing IPV. - Text4baby is a free mobile application and information service designed to promote maternal and infant health through text messaging, from pregnancy until a baby's first birthday.
+Messages from health care professionals address topics such as prenatal care, signs and symptoms of labor, urgent alerts, breastfeeding, nutrition, exercise, oral health, immunizations, developmental milestones, safe sleep, family violence, injury prevention, mental health, and substance abuse.
+Text4baby's ongoing evaluation efforts indicate the service supports increased knowledge and increases the likelihood participants will access health care services and speak with their providers about specific topics.